ariabee/AriaBee.github.io/README.md

 # Portfolio for AriaRay Brown
-## Linguist .
+### Linguist .
 Designer .
 Developer .
-Happy to solve it
+Happy to Solve It
 * Projects
 * About
 * Contact